Minnesota Wildflowers

 The way I have been killing them is by digging deep to get rid of the tubers.
 These plants are tricky -- the tubers are connected to the surface by thin, fragile roots, so it's easy to pull up and think you've gotten it, without affecting the taproot at all.
 I've found that it's necessary to dig very slowly and gently, with a dandelion puller, to remove the roots intact and be certain I've found all the tubers.

-Posted by: Ben in Hopkins
+Posted by: Ben - Hopkins

 on: 2010-04-30 23:30:15

-link to eradication info via UofM extension
+link to control info via UofM extension

-Posted by: Debbie in St. Louis Park
+Posted by: Debbie - St. Louis Park

 on: 2010-08-27 21:14:02